VasistaPolali/Block-Chain/composer/benefits-network/README.md

   "location": "la"
 }
 ```
-Create a Federal  agency that processe the claims from the providers.
+Create a Federal  agency that processes the claims and pays the providers.
 ```
 {
   "$class": "org.example.biznet.Agency",